 McLeod stresses the importance of finding an exercise partner to encourage you when you when you least feel like exercising.
 If you have kids, getting the whole family involved makes it easier for everyone to stay active and encourage each other.

 When you find yourself caught up in the day-to-day and you barely have the time to relax, that’s when sleep is most important.
 Nearly a fifth of Americans don’t get enough sleep, according to the Centers for Disease Control and Prevention.

-“Everybody needs somewhere between six and eight hours of sleep a day, and when you don’t get that sleep you build up a sleep debt and you don’t function well,” said Richard W. Sams, II, MD, a family medicine physician and associate professor of family medicine at the Medical College of Georgia.
+“Everybody needs somewhere between six and eight hours of sleep a day, and when you don’t get that sleep you build up a sleep debt and you don’t function well,” said Dr. Richard W. Sams II, a family medicine physician at Augusta University Health.

 “When we’re sleep-deprived, we’re more depressed and irritable.”

 To maintain good sleep habits, Sams recommends staying active throughout the day, avoiding caffeinated beverages in the afternoon and shutting off all electronics well before bedtime to ensure good quality, uninterrupted sleep.